Back to work factsheet for employers

 Employees who have been laid off and have at least one month’s service are entitled to receive Statutory Guarantee Pay for a maximum of 5 days in a rolling three-month period.
 The rate of Statutory Guarantee Pay is currently £30 per day.
 Employees on short-time working will receive payment in accordance with their hours worked.

 You may also consider temporarily redeploying employees to other parts of the business if employees are agreeable and can be trained.
 If these options are not feasible you may need to consider whether the role is redundant and commence consultation.
-Redeployment should also be considered throughout this process.
+You should continue to consider any redeployment opportunities throughout the consultation process.

 A final thought…